Ravikumar-o1/Digital-E-Health-Care/README.md

     this problem and to avoid the hectic task of carrying reports along with them, we are motivated to implement this project “E_HealthCare” which will make all the reports and data of patient remotely available to the doctors anytime anywhere.

+The system is implemented using the CNN, LSTM, NODEJS and ANGULAR 6.